h2oai/datatable/README.md

 ## Troubleshooting

-If you see errors such as `"unknown type name 'PyModuleDef'"` or `"void function 'PyInit__datatable' should not return a value`" -- it means you are running under an old version of Python.
-Please switch to Python3.6 as described above.
+* If you see errors such as `"implicit declaration of function 'PyUnicode_AsUTF8' is invalid in C99"` or `"unknown type name 'PyModuleDef'"` or `"void function 'PyInit__datatable' should not return a value`" -- it means you are running under an old version of Python.
+Please switch to Python3.5+ as described above (verify this by typing `python --version` in the console).

+* If you are seeing an error that `'Python.h' file not found`, then it means you have an incomplete version of Python installed.
+This is known to sometimes happen on Ubuntu systems.
+The solution is to run `apt-get install python-dev` or `apt-get install python3.6-dev`.

-If you run into installation errors with `llvmlite` dependency, you might need to build it manually.
+* If you run into installation errors with `llvmlite` dependency, you might need to build it manually.
 This involves the following:

   1. If you're getting error `"invalid deployment target for